MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 See the [CLI Command Reference](https://console.bluemix.net/docs/cli/reference/ibmcloud/bx_cli.html#ibmcloud_cli) in IBM Cloud CLI documentation and Helm CLI from [Helm documentation](https://docs.helm.sh/helm/).

-From the IBM Cloud Kubernetes Cluster page on IBM Cloud Portal, one can use the **Launch** button to open the Kubernetes console to manage the cluster artifacts.
+From the IBM Cloud Kubernetes Cluster page on IBM Cloud Portal, one can use the **Kubernetes Dashboard** button to open the Kubernetes console to manage the cluster artifacts.

 ## Accessing {{ site.data.keys.prod_adj }} console
 {: #access-mf-console}